 - Canada is the world’s largest producer and exporter of yellow and green split field peas (Pulse Canada)

 - Both Split Yellow and Split Green Peas are used to make soup.
-The split green peas are used to make the famous Dutch soup called
+The split green pea is used to make the famous Dutch Pea Soup called Erwtensoep (also called Snert).

 - Pea soup is eaten in many parts of the world, including northern Europe, parts of middle Europe, Russia, Iran, Iraq, India, Guyana, Suriname, Trinidad and the Fiji Islands.